 One of the best things about the Jaguar F-PACE is how it looks.

 The F-PACE is based on Jaguar ‘s XE and XF saloons, which means it’s good to drive, even though it has a high-riding body.
 The SUV comes into its own on curvy country roads, where it handles well, staying composed on the bends, and the steering is sharp and offers plenty of feedback.

-It also grips well, and the larger petrol and diesel engines have more than enough power, with the flagship SVR model covering 0-62mph in just 4 seconds.
-Some models can send power to all 4 wheels, which improves traction in poor weather, and also provides the F-PACE with genuine off-road ability.
+It also grips well, and the larger petrol and diesel engines have more than enough power, with the flagship SVR model covering 0-62mph in just four seconds.
+Some models can send power to all four wheels, which improves traction in poor weather, and also provides the F-PACE with genuine off-road ability.